 How to Rotate Images in Windows 11’s File Explorer

-Open an image file in File Explorer, and you’ll find the rotation tools waiting in the preview pane.
+Just open an image file in File Explorer, and the tools to rotate it appear in the preview pane.

 Open the image in File Explorer and click the Rotate right or Rotate left buttons in the preview pane.
 Alternatively, right-click the image file and select Rotate right or Rotate left from the context menu.